moniafavaro/pac-man/README.md

 ## Key Learnings

-* Always start with pseudocode, that made coding easier.
+* Always start with pseudocode, that makes coding easier.
  * General planning techniques for code based projects.
 * Event Listeners.
 * Flexbox.
-* Debugging, I have to spend some time trying to bebugg my project with so success, but I learned a lot through this.
+* Debugging, I have to spend some time trying to bebug my project with no success, but I learned a lot through this.